Lanceflare Photoblog

 And our commotion created an even bigger commotion as nobody else in the whole restaurant was watching, and now all converged to look at the little, sleek animal making his way onto the main platform in front of the hotel.

-Later, after about half an hour, and feeling much warmer still with the hot sake doing its effect on my body, I got up and slowly walked back to the window bay.
+Later, after about half an hour, and feeling much warmer still with the hot sake taking effect on my body, I got up and slowly walked back to the window bay.

-A large Bakiston owl literarily flew down the tree opposite the river it must have been perched for a bit, and landed smack in front of me on the little platform giving to an opening to the water below and some food probably!
+A large Bakiston owl literally flew down the tree opposite the river.
+It must have been perched for a bit and landed smack in front of me on the little platform, giving an opening to the water below and some food, probably!
 Was I lucky or what?

-I quickly ran back to the private venue and lasted everybody: BAKISTON OWL!
+I quickly ran back to the private venue and told everybody: BAKISTON OWL!

-Again, commotion in the restaurant as everybody, camera, iPhone, Android and other diverse magically appeared in hands, and the foyer once again was full.
+Again, commotion in the restaurant as everybody, camera, iPhone, Android, and other diverse magically appeared in their hands, and the foyer once again was full.
 And it did not take long for the owl to spot something below.
-As the now from the previous night had done, it suddenly plunged, claws first, and came back up quickly with a small fish, which it promptly squeeze first, then put in his mouth to bite off the head.
-It was a small indeed so we were not surprised when it went back for some more, and just as easily as the first time, came back up with another, smaller fish.
-That one it kept firmly in its grip, squeezing the life out of it I think, before giving us one last look and flying off in the darkness.
+As the now from the previous night had done, it suddenly plunged, claws first, and came back up quickly with a small fish, which it promptly squeezed first, then put in its mouth to bite off the head.
+It was small indeed, so we were not surprised when it went back for some more, and just as easily as the first time, came back up with another, smaller fish.
+That one it kept firmly in its grip, squeezing the life out of it, I think, before giving us one last look and flying off in the darkness.

-It could not have been more successful as that, our guide told us.
-Twice we had caught a Bakiston owl, and tonight the Marten had shown up as well.
-I had a really good night sleep that night, feeling lucky, content, and privileged again to have witnessed such natural beauty during our trip, which was coming to an end.
-And so much memories to post process when back home, stories to share, and experiences to reflect on.
+It could not have been more successful than that, our guide told us.
+Twice we had caught a Bicknell's owl, and tonight the Marten had shown up as well.
+I had a really good night's sleep that night, feeling lucky, content, and privileged again to have witnessed such natural beauty during our trip, which was coming to an end.
+And so many memories to post process when back home, stories to share, and experiences to reflect on.

 Day 9+10 - January 7th and 8th